Canon 7D vs Fujifilm X100F

 It is notable that the X100F offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 7D does not offer wifi capability.
+In contrast, the 7D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 7D (unlike the X100F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 7D and the X100F have been discontinued, but can regularly be found used on eBay.
 The 7D was replaced by the Canon 7D Mark II, while the X100F was followed by the Fujifilm X100V.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is there a clear favorite between the Canon 7D and the Fujifilm X100F?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.